 I told you about the African vegetable mash called Mukimo my friend Susan taught me how to prepare and now I want to share with you this African beef stew we served it with.
 It’s called Kitoeo and is another very easy dish to prepare.

 Susan comes from Kenya and told me all young girls in her country are taught this classic dish.
 Growing up her mom would serve this dish two to three times a week but always made it fresh because refrigeration wasn’t what it is today.

 She makes this with a flavoring mix called mchuzi mix from a company called Royco.
-The ingredients include cornstartch, salt, sugar, coriander, cinnamon, fennel seeds, turmic, ginger, garlic, cumin, methee seeds and some artificial flavor enhancers.
+The ingredients include cornstarch, salt, sugar, coriander, cinnamon, fennel seeds, turmeric, ginger, garlic, cumin, methee seeds and some artificial flavor enhancers.
 This gets mixed with water to reconstitute and then added to the stew.

 Kitoeo African Beef Stew